Flying a Drone in Victoria, BC: What You Should Know Before You Go

 You just need a bit of local awareness before you head out.

 Greater Victoria has a lot going on in the air.
-Floatplanes are a normal part of daily life here.
+Floatplanes are part of daily life.
 Helicopters come and go.
 There’s Coast Guard activity, military traffic nearby, and the YYJ control zone covers more ground than people expect.
 None of that means you can’t fly — it just means this isn’t empty sky.

 That applies whether you’re flying a big drone or a tiny one.